MichaelJbyte/Microsoft-365-Admin-Center/README.md

 * Device policies
 * Device compliance

-## Results & Observations (*)
+## Results & Observations

-I am actually not sure what to put for this section.
-Should I even still include this?
+* User account actions (creation, blocking, password resets) take immediate effect and can be verified through sign-in attempts
+* License assignment directly controls access to Microsoft 365 services and applications
+* Admin centers are interconnected, but each focuses on specific administrative functions

 ## IT & Security Relevance

-The Microsoft 365 Admin Center is a tool required daily for roles such as IT support, commonly assesing problems users face daily in the workplace, and enforcing security policies for operational safety.
-This lab assisted in a foundational understanding of the many settings and options available in the admin center I can expect to use for realisitic scenarios.
+The Microsoft 365 Admin Center is a tool required daily for roles such as IT support, commonly assessing problems users face daily in the workplace, and enforcing security policies for operational safety.
+This lab provided a strong foundational understanding of the tools and workflows used in real IT support environments.

 # Lessons Learned